Apeiron-Zelos/SCII-Scene-Switcher/README.md

 # SCII-Scene-Switcher

-Einbindung erfolgt durch Einfügen der .dll-Datei in folgenden Ordner:
+Integration is done by inserting the .dll file into the following folder:

 ...\obs-studio\obs-plugins\64bit

-Danach einfach OBS-Studio neu starten und unter Werkzeuge (Tools) SC2 Scene Switcher XTD anwählen!
+After that just restart OBS-Studio and select SC2 Scene Switcher XTD under "Tools" on OBS!
+Have fun!
-Viel Spaß!